Krustkalni Nature Reserve: Forest vegetation

-Maedows vegetation region
+Meadow vegetation

-The meadows of the Krustkalni Nature Reserve are divided into three types: dry, mesophytic (moderately moist) and lowland.
-Dry meadows are confined to the slopes of the hills, on their dry and barren lands grow unpretentious common quaking grass (Briza media), common bent (Agrostis capillaris) and sweet vernal grass (Anthoxanthum odoratum).
-The grassland of mesophytic meadows is dominated by (Dactylis glomerata), and in the lowlands, in addition to gramineae, for example Deschampsia cespitosa, there are representatives of other families - Geum rivale, Filipendula ulmaria, Carex panicea and Carex vesicaria.
-Two peculiar bows of Krustkalni deserve special attention.
-The first is located at the foot of the hill, where a cold spring precipitates lime on the surrounding surface.
-In this meadow, tall curtains of greater tussock sedge (Carex paniculata) border on rare Dactylorhiza russowii and Ligularia sibirica, and in the Krustkalni reserve is the largest population of the latter species in Latvia.
-Another meadow occupies the territory of the peninsula on Lake Dreimaņa.
-In this place, marshy lime protrudes directly from the bowels of the earth directly to the surface, which is why there are many calcephilic species.
-Among the inconspicuous sedge grass (Carex) of the peninsula you can find beautiful members of orchid family — Epipactis palustris, Dactylorhiza baltica and Dactylorhiza incarnata, as well as rare curtains saw sedge (Cladium mariscus) (through the reserve runs the northeastern boundary of the range of this species).
-Near the springs on this meadow settled green mosses and Fen orchid (Liparis loeselii), and on the shore a lot of reeds (Phragmites).
+The meadows of the reserve are divided into three types: dry, mesophytic (moderately moist) and lowland.
+Dry meadows are confined to the slopes of the hills, on their dry and barren lands grow common quaking grass (Briza media), common bent (Agrostis capillaris) and sweet vernal grass (Anthoxanthum odoratum).
+The mesophytic meadows are dominated by Dactylis glomerata, and in the lowlands, in addition to gramineae, for example, Deschampsia cespitosa, there are representatives of other families such as Geum rivale, meadow sweet, Carex panicea and blister sedge (Carex vesicaria).
+Two peculiar meadows of the reserve are notable.
+The first is located at the foot of a hill, where a cold spring precipitates lime on the surrounding ground.
+In this meadow, tall curtains of greater tussock sedge (Carex paniculata) grow alongside Dactylorhiza russowii and Ligularia sibirica, the reserve containing Latvia's largest population of the latter species.
+Another meadow occupies Lake Dreimaņa's peninsula, where marshy lime is exposed to the surface, and there are many calcephilic species.
+Among the sedge grass (Carex) of the peninsula, orchids can be found, namely Epipactis palustris, Dactylorhiza baltica and Dactylorhiza incarnata, as well as saw sedge (Cladium mariscus), which is at the edge of its range.
+Near the springs on the meadow are green mosses and Fen orchid (Liparis loeselii), and on the shore many reeds (Phragmites).

-Bogs vegetation region
+Bog vegetation

 Krustkalni bogs are confined to either the depressions between the hills or to the shores of lakes.
-Among them, lowland and fen predominate, raised bogs are less common.
-The vegetation of lowland swamps consists of variety of Carex species, such as panic grass (Panicum), black sedge (Carex nigra), yellow sedge (Carex flava), blister sedge (Carex vesicaria), bottle sedge (Carex rostrata), woollyfruit sedge (Carex lasiocarpa) with significant impurities broad leaved cotton grass (Eriophorum latifolium) and individual species of the buckbean (Menyanthes) and marsh cinquefoil (Comarum palustre).
-In transitional bogs, blueberries (Cyanococcus), cranberries (Vaccinium oxycoccos), and Labrador tea (Rhododendron tomentosum) join these plants.
-By contrast the raised bogs are very different from these two types.
-These biotopes are the kingdom of peat moss (Sphagnum), especially Sphagnum magellanicum.
-Of the herbaceous plants, they are dominated by Hare's-tail cottongrass (Eriophorum vaginatum) and insectivorous plants — English sundew (Drosera anglica) and round-leaved sundew (Drosera rotundifolia).
-In some places in the swamps of the reserve there are thickets formed by different species of willow, black alder and rare shrub birch (Betula humilis).
+Among them, lowland and fen predominate, and raised bogs are less common.
+The vegetation of lowland swamps consists of variety of sedge grasses, such as panic grass (Panicum), black sedge (Carex nigra), yellow sedge (Carex flava), blister sedge, bottle sedge (Carex rostrata), and woollyfruit sedge (Carex lasiocarpa), as well as broad leaved cotton grass (Eriophorum latifolium) and individual species of the buckbean and marsh cinquefoil (Comarum palustre).
+In transitional bogs, blueberries (Cyanococcus), cranberries (Vaccinium oxycoccos), and marsh Labrador tea join these plants.
+In contrast the raised bogs are very different, and feature peat moss, especially Sphagnum magellanicum, Hare's-tail cottongrass (Eriophorum vaginatum) and insectivorous plants such as English sundew (Drosera anglica) and round-leaved sundew (Drosera rotundifolia).
+In some places in the swamps, there are thickets formed by different species of willow, common alder and rarely shrubby birch (Betula humilis).